JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 Feel free to experiment with some other styles.
 For example, you could change the `fontFamily`, or add some `color` to your UI.

-> You can find the state of the project after this section on the `02-first-static-page` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/02-first-static-page).
+> You can find this state of the project on the `02-first-static-page` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/02-first-static-page).
 >
 {type="note"}

 ## Structure your application

-The basic building blocks in React are called *[components](https://reactjs.org/docs/components-and-props.html)*.
+The basic building blocks in React are called _[components](https://reactjs.org/docs/components-and-props.html)_.
 You build your application by combining these components, which can also be composed of other smaller components.
 If you structure components to be generic and reusable, you'll be able to use them in multiple parts of the application without duplicating code or logic.